tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 * Plasma and Ion weapons base damage nerfed accordingly to deal a similar final raw damage output to what they did to shields before the mod.
 ** Please note that "similar" is not "equal" - actually, specially for the Asgard Ion Cannons, net shield damage has been slightly buffed, specially for the higher-end vessels' Ion weapons.
-** Same has been done for certain "big" weapons such as the Flagship's cannons.
+** Same has been done for certain "big" plasma weapons such as the Flagship's or Anubis Superweapon's cannons, which have only been tagged as SG plasma weapons and have their generic hull modifiers increasing such damage.
 * Asgard Daniel Jackson, O'Neill and Valhalla shields and shield recharge buffed significantly (between 36% to 57%).